Adult Social Care Market Position Statement

 The market for older people's residential care in Stockton-on-Tees remains one of contrast: whilst older people's care home providers are delivering good quality in the main, the market has too many beds for our local population needs which is impacting on overall occupancy, service improvement and viability of some homes.

-Overall quality, when compared to the national averages for 2022, demonstrates a lower percentage of Stockton-on-Tees residential and nursing homes have been awarded Good or Outstanding rating by CQC.
+Overall quality, when compared to the national averages for April 2024 (77.7%), demonstrates Stockton-on-Tees has a slightly higher percentage (77.8%) of care homes awarded Good or Outstanding by CQC.

 How we propose to shape the market